Grammar 2 and Grammar 3 Course Descriptions

 Shurley English Level 3 develops a clear understanding of grammar & sentence construction.
 Beginning in Grammar 3, students work on grammar at home using weekly lesson plans provided by ACTS.
 Classroom activities help introduce grammar concepts while encouraging reinforcement of previous ones and keeping up with home lessons.
 Students sing and recite jingles, work through the Question and Answer flow of sentences while cementing their understanding of basic grammar.

 The foundation for this class is Veritas Press New Testament, Greece and Rome history cards.
 Adding to their framework begun with Mesopotamia and Egypt the year before, students now study the Greeks & Romans and discover how Biblical history fits into this timeline.
 In class students participate in activities that make history come alive.
-These include crafts, dress-up days, feasts, games and more.
+These include crafts, dress-up days, a Greek feast, the Olympic Games and more.
 Through these activites and at home readings, students learn how these ancient cultures have affected our lives today.

 Are plants optional?
 What would life be like without plants?
 God has given plants to feed, clothe, and house us, as well as clean our air and help heal out bodies.
 Plants are not optional!
 The diversity of plant life students discover using Apologia's Exploring Creation with Botany is mind boggling!
-They will make paper, cut open piles of vegetables and fruits to examine seeds as well as dissect flowers all while developing their observation skills.
+They will keep a nature journal, make paper, cut open piles of vegetables and fruits to examine seeds, collect leaves, as well as dissect flowers all while developing their observation skills.

 Utilizing Latin for Children Primer A, this course is designed to incrementally introduce third grade students to Latin.
 During class time, students learn basic Latin grammar and vocabulary by singing, chanting, playing word games and developing basic translation techniques.
 English grammar concepts are reinformced when the corresponding Latin grammar concept is introduced.
 Students delight in connecting the Latin of the past to the English of today as they discover derivatives we use daily.
 This course lays the foundation for future Latin studies and gives students confidence to advance theri understanding of a new (old) language.